 Think about how rarely we're taught to identify what form of recognition actually nourishes us.
 Most people absorb cultural defaults: money means you're valued, praise means you're seen, promotions mean you've arrived.
 And these defaults work well enough for a while.
 They paper over the deeper question, which is: What does being loved actually feel like to me?

 For some people, it feels like someone remembering a detail.
 Not the big ones — the small, useless ones.
-The name of the dog they had at twelve.
-The fact that they hate cilantro.
-The way they go quiet before they're about to say something true.
+The name of the dog you had at twelve.
+The fact that you can't stand cilantro.
+The way you go quiet before you're about to say something true.
 That kind of attention can't be faked, and it can't be replaced by a bonus check or a standing ovation.

 Edward Deci and Richard Ryan's self-determination theory identifies three core psychological needs: autonomy, competence, and relatedness.
 When our need for relatedness — genuine connection, the experience of mattering to someone in a way that goes beyond function — goes unmet, no amount of competence-based praise fills the gap.
 You can be told you're brilliant every day of your life and still feel profoundly alone.

-Somewhere along the way, the person I described earlier had learned to accept competence-based appreciation as a substitute for relational depth.
-They were valued for what they produced.
-And they mistook that for being valued for who they were.
-The distinction didn't become clear until the producing stopped — and the appreciation stopped with it.
+Somewhere along the way, my friend had learned to accept competence-based appreciation as a substitute for relational depth.
+He was valued for what he produced.
+And he mistook that for being valued for who he was.
+The distinction didn't become clear until a major chapter closed — and the appreciation evaporated with it.

 What Happens When You Finally See It